apache/metamodel/CONTRIBUTE.md

 If you're looking for a relevant issue to work on, we suggest you to do the following:

-* Join the @dev mailing list (send a mail to dev-subscribe@metamodel.incubator.apache.org, then afterwards communicate via dev@metamodel.incubator.apache.org).
+* Join the @dev mailing list
+ * To subscribe, send a mail to dev-subscribe@metamodel.incubator.apache.org
+ * Afterwards communicate to the list via dev@metamodel.incubator.apache.org
-* Check the issues in JIRA with the 'starter' label: https://issues.apache.org/jira/issues/?jql=project%20%3D%20METAMODEL%20AND%20labels%20%3D%20starter
+* Check JIRA for the [issues with the 'starter' label](https://issues.apache.org/jira/issues/?jql=project%20%3D%20METAMODEL%20AND%20labels%20%3D%20starter).
 * If you have something else on your mind, make yourself heard on the @dev mailing list.

 ### Build the code